INTRO

 DATA ANALYSIS

-The Radio JOVE 2.0 radio telescope is comprised of a wideband receiver and an antenna that operates over an 8 MHz (MegaHertz) span of shortwave frequencies centered on 20 MHz.
-The receiver is a commercially-available Software Defined Radio (SDR) from SDRplay (www.sdrplay.com), a UK-based company that manufactures SDR radios.
+The Radio JOVE 2.1 radio telescope is comprised of a wideband receiver and an antenna that operates over an 8 MHz (MegaHertz) span of shortwave frequencies centered on 20 MHz.
+The receiver is a commercially available RSP1B Software Defined Radio (SDR) from SDRplay (www.sdrplay.com), a UK-based company that manufactures SDR radios.
 Because this radio does not require construction, no tools are needed.
 You set up the receiver by simply attaching cables and downloading and installing radio control software.

 You will construct the dual dipole antenna, requiring a soldering iron, solder, and basic tools for stripping the wires, installing the connectors, and constructing the antenna support masts.
 A professionally built antenna is an optional purchase that comes with all connectors installed.
-Still, basic tools will be needed for constructiong the antenna's support mast.
-A coaxial transmission line carries the radio signals from the antenna to the receiver.
-A USB cable carries the radio signals from the SDR to the computer and the display software.
+However, basic tools will be needed for constructing the antenna's support mast.
+A coaxial transmission line carries the radio signals from the antenna to the receiver, and a USB cable carries the radio signals from the SDR to the computer and the display software.

-The assembly of the radio telescope is covered in detail in the receiver and antenna manuals.
-These manuals also cover troubleshooting procedures.
-If you have difficulties in successfully getting the radio telescope working, the Radio JOVE team members are available to help.
+Fabrication of the radio telescope is covered in detail in the receiver and antenna construction manuals.
+The receiver setup and operation manual guides you through the software download and startup and the connections to your computer.
+If you have difficulties the Radio JOVE staff are available to help.

 Testing the Receiver and Antenna Together